Jared-Richard/Jared-Richard.github.io/_posts/2021-03-11-physics-presentations.md

 ---
 layout: post
-title: Interstellar and The Information Paradox
+title: \'Interstellar\' and The Information Paradox
 ---

 Today I gave a presentation entitled <em>'Interstellar' and The Information Paradox</em> to my fellow students and tutors as part of the 2nd Year Physics Presentations, a requirement in the Oxford Physics degree course.
 This talk was greatly received and I was thankfully awarded First Prize for it.